mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 `myFunction` everywhere (except for edge cases, like when `myFunction` is self-recursive).

-Inlining is always an option for the compiler, unless you tell it that a particular function should not be inlined.
-Sometimes you will want to be able to do that.
+Inlining is always an option for the compiler unless you tell it that a particular function should not be inlined.
+Sometimes you will want to do that.
 In such cases the `NOINLINE` pragma may be helpful.

-Let's take an example from the [`http-client-tls`][http-client-tls] package which adds TLS support to `http-client`.
-The package defines HTTP `Manager` that stores information about open connections.
-The manager is expensive to create and ideally you should have only one such manager for maximal connection sharing.
-To make it easier, there is `globalManager :: IORef Manager` which you can get and set when you're in the `IO` monad.
-To get the `IORef` of a global manager the following code is used:
+Let's take an example from the [`http-client-tls`][http-client-tls] package, which adds TLS support to `http-client`.
+The package defines an HTTP `Manager` that stores information about open connections.
+The manager is expensive to create, and ideally you should have only one such manager for maximal connection sharing.
+To make this easier, there is a `globalManager
+:: IORef Manager` which you can get and set when you're in the `IO` monad.
+To get the `IORef` of the global manager, the following code is used:

 ```haskell
 globalManager :: IORef Manager